paritytech/substrate-connect/README.md

 ## Development

-This repository is using [yarn classic workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
+This repository is using [pnpm workspaces](https://pnpm.io/workspaces).

 We are tracking our work and milestones in a [github project](https://github.com/paritytech/substrate-connect/projects/1).